Previous Page Next Page

 • Any other person permitted by act or omission to have access to children in care.

-The intake specialist does not create an unknown person on the Person List when the alleged perpetrator is unknown.
-Instead, the intake specialist leaves the alleged perpetrator field blank if the identity of the alleged perpetrator is unknown or unclear at the time of intake.
+The intake specialist creates an unknown person on the Person List when the identity of the alleged perpetrator is unknown or unclear at the time of intake.

 8222.1 Child as Perpetrator